-We and the selling shareholders have agreed to indemnify the sole underwriter and certain of its controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the sole underwriter may be required to make in respect of those liabilities.
+[We and the selling shareholders have agreed to indemnify the [sole] underwriter and certain of its controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the [sole] underwriter may be required to make in respect of those liabilities.]

-One of the selling shareholders has granted to the sole underwriter a 30-day option to purchase up to 1,050,000 additional ADSs from it at the offering price less the underwriting discounts and commissions.
-The option may be exercised only to cover any over-allotments of ADSs.
+[One of the selling shareholders have granted to the [sole] underwriter a 30-day option to purchase up to additional ADSs from it at the offering price less the underwriting discounts and commissions.
+The option may be exercised only to cover any over-allotments of ADSs.]

-The sole underwriter proposes to offer ADSs initially at the public offering price on the cover page of this prospectus and to certain dealers at that price less a selling concession of US\$0.4425 per ADS.
-After the initial public offering the sole underwriter may change the public offering price and concession and discount to broker/dealers.
+[The [sole] underwriter proposes to offer ADSs initially at the public offering price on the cover page of this prospectus and to certain dealers at that price less a selling concession of US\$ per ADS.
+After the initial public offering the [sole] underwriter may change the public offering price and concession and discount to broker/dealers.

-The selling shareholders will pay underwriting discounts and commissions and offering expenses payable by them.
-The following table summarizes the compensation and estimated expenses the selling shareholders will pay:
+[The selling shareholders will pay underwriting discounts and commissions and offering expenses payable by them.
+The following table summarizes the compensation and estimated expenses the selling shareholders will pay:]

-Per ADS To Total Without over-allotment With over-allotment Without over-allotment With over-allotment Underwriting discounts and commissions paid by selling shareholders US\$ 0.7375 US\$ 0.7375 US\$5,162,500 US\$5,936,875 Expenses payable by selling shareholders US\$ 0.1238 US\$ 0.1077 US\$ 866,766 US\$ 866,766
+Per ADS To Total Without over-allotment With over-allotment Without over-allotment With over-allotment Underwriting discounts and commissions paid by selling shareholders US\$ US\$ US\$ US\$ Expenses payable by selling shareholders US\$ US\$ US\$ US\$

-We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the sole underwriter for a period of 90 days after the date of this prospectus, except issuances pursuant to the exercise of employee share options outstanding on the date hereof and certain other exceptions.
+[We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the [sole] underwriter for a period of 90 days after the date of this prospectus, except issuances pursuant to the exercise of employee share options outstanding on the date hereof and certain other exceptions.]

-Our officers, directors and the selling shareholders have agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of ADSs or our ordinary shares, whether any of these transactions are to be settled by delivery of ADSs or our ordinary shares or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the sole underwriter and for a period of 90 days after the date of this prospectus.
-After the expiration of the 90-day period, the ordinary shares or ADSs held by our directors, executive officers or such selling shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.
+[Our officers, directors and the selling shareholders have agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any ADSs, our ordinary shares or securities convertible into or exchangeable or exercisable for any ADSs or our ordinary shares, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of ADSs or our ordinary shares, whether any of these transactions are to be settled by delivery of ADSs or our ordinary shares or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of the [sole] underwriter and for a period of 90 days after the date of this prospectus.
+After the expiration of the 90-day period, the ordinary shares or ADSs held by our directors, executive officers or such selling shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.]

-The public offering price was determined by negotiations among us and the sole underwriter and will not necessarily reflect the market price of the ADSs following this offering.
+The public offering price was determined by negotiations among us and the [sole] underwriter and will not necessarily reflect the market price of the ADSs following this offering.
 The principal factors that were considered in determining the initial public offering price included: